Lauren Andino

-Lauren Andino (born July 7, 1986) is an American artist, musician, and co-founder of DL Skateboards.
-Raised in Columbia, South Carolina, Andino moved to Brooklyn, New York as a young adult where she played in several bands.
+Lauren Andino is an American artist, musician, and co-founder of DL Skateboards.
+Raised in Columbia, South Carolina, Andino moved to Brooklyn, New York, as a young adult, where she played in several bands.
 She is currently the singer and guitarist for the shoegaze pop band Tremours with drummer Glenn Fryatt.
-Since August of 2021, she has been playing guitar and touring with L.A.
+Since August 2021, she has been playing guitar and touring with L.A.
 Witch.

-In 2015, Andino graduated from Southwestern Law School.
+Known for her reverb soaked guitar tones and ghostly vocal melodies, Andino is an endorsed artist for both the United Kingdom amplifier company Hiwatt and Fender (company) guitars.

+Andino is also a touring member of LSD and the Search for God.
+In 2023, she accompanied them on vocals and guitar for a month of sold-out dates in the United States and Canada, supporting the UK-based band Panchiko.

-She currently resides in Los Angeles, CA.
+She currently resides in Los Angeles, California.

 DL Skateboards

 Andino formed DL Skateboards with Derek Mabra in 2011.

-Of her inspiration for starting the company, she told Vogue Magazine:
+Of her inspiration for starting the company, she told Vogue:

 In the 1960s, if you wanted a skateboard, you carved and painted it yourself, and that is what we make, a classic skateboard with a modern twist.

 Andino designs and paints each DL Skateboard collection.
-In an interview with The New York Daily News, she explained:
+In an interview with the New York Daily News, she stated that:

 A lot of the designs come from '60s, surf style or a classic kid toys, and they are hand-painted.
 So even if you get the same design, each board is different.

-In 2014, Marie Claire Magazine named her one of 5 Women Running the Show Behind Iconic Male Brands along with executives from Anheuser Busch, Playboy, and ESPN.
+In 2014, Marie Claire named her one of the 5 Women Running the Show Behind Iconic Male Brands along with executives from Anheuser-Busch, Playboy, and ESPN.
 The Daily Beast profiled her as a "skater chick turned entrepreneur".